Skip to content Skip to sidebar Skip to footer

 • Physical distress

 Physical distress is made to add the antique impression.
-In finishing, I used nail to make wormhole, chains and rock to make damage impression caused by bump.
+In finishing, I used nails to make wormholes, chains, and rock to make damage impressions caused by bumps.
 Sand the wood surface to subtilize the roughness caused by the physical distress.

 • Base coat application

 Apply the base coat by spray to coat the entire surface evenly.
 Make sure that the base coat layers the overall surface evenly.
-Two or three layer coat is needed to make sure the paint cover overall surface evenly.
+A two- or three-layer coat is needed to make sure the paint covers overall surface evenly.

-Let the base coat to dry for few minutes.
+Let the base coat dry for a few minutes.
 Then soak a cloth in paint thinner, and then wipe the dampened cloth to remove the base coat layer on certain parts.
-The wiped off the base coat need to be done properly.
+The wiped-off base coat needs to be done properly.
 It is the highlight process to show the wood and form the antique impression.
-This technique is similar with the rub off the finish, but the wipe off the paint layer is done with thinner.
+This technique is similar to the rub-off the finish, but the wipe-off the paint layer is done with thinner.
 The highlight of the base coat will determine the appearance of the resulting finish.
-The antique finishing resulted is mainly depend on the highlight looked of the white paint.
-How the paint is wiped off and how much the highlight is, are the crucial thing to make a good finish.
+The antique finishing result mainly depends on the highlight look of the white paint.
+How the paint is wiped off and how much the highlight is, are the crucial things to make a good finish.

-Consider the form and model of the furniture in the highlighting process, make the paint off looked natural because of the uses.
-The highlight resulted should look balanced and should naturally looked, as if the paint wears since the age and usage.
+Consider the form and model of the furniture in the highlighting process; make the paint look natural because of the uses.
+The highlight result should look balanced and should naturally look, as if the paint has worn since the age and usage.

 • Application of sealer.

 The sealer application is needed to protect the highlighted base coat.
-Spray 1 wet coat sealer evenly to the entire surface layer of sealer.
-Wait for about 30 minutes to let the sealer dry before go to the next process.
-You can continue apply the glaze on the next step without sanding the sealer.
+Spray 1 wet coat of sealer evenly to the entire surface layer of sealer.
+Wait for about 30 minutes to let the sealer dry before going to the next process.
+You can continue applying the glaze on the next step without sanding the sealer.

 • Application of glaze

-Glaze is applied to produce more lively and antique finishing appearance.
-Brush glaze on the surface evenly and then do the highlights and let it dry.
-You can continue with other antiquing process such as dry brush, cow tail or spattering if needed.
+Glaze is applied to produce a more lively and antique finishing appearance.
+Brush glaze on the surface evenly, and then do the highlights and let it dry.
+You can continue with other antiquing processes such as dry brushing, cowtailing, or spattering if needed.

 • The second sealer application.